Hello. I'm Louise.

-I have a Level 5 Diploma in Cognitive Behavioural Therapy, CBT.
+I am an CBT therapist, holding a Level 5 Diploma in Cognitive Behavioural Therapy, CBT.

-I have considerable experience in working with clients who are suffering bereavement and loss.
+I have experience in working with clients who are suffering bereavement and loss.

 Currently, alongside my private counselling practice;-

-- I work one day a week as a Bereavement Counsellor for Liverpool Bereavement Service, where I use my experience in the field of bereavement counselling, and just as importantly, my empathy and compassion, to help clients try to find a way forward after losing their loved one.
+- I work one day a week as a Bereavement Counsellor for Liverpool Bereavement Service, where I use my experience in the field of bereavement counselling, and just as importantly, my empathy and compassion, to help clients try to find a way forward after losing someone important in their life.

-- I also offer CBT (Cognitive Behavioural Therapy) for clients attending the Philippi Trust, Southport, where I work alongside clients to help them deal with a range of issues such as anxiety, generalised anxiety disorder (GAD), depression, relationship difficulties, low-self esteem, anger management, social anxiety, addiction, Trauma-PTSD, Obsessive Compulsive Disorder (OCD), and many other issues.
+- Whilst working for the Philippi Trust, Southport, I have offered CBT (Cognitive Behavioural Therapy), working alongside clients to help them deal with a range of issues such as anxiety, generalised anxiety disorder (GAD), panic attacks, stress, depression, relationship difficulties, low-self esteem, anger management, social anxiety, addiction, Trauma-PTSD, Obsessive Compulsive Disorder (OCD), and many other issues.

-I have lost a number of members of my immediate family.
-At these times the support of a bereavement counsellor was essential.
+After losing someone very close to me it was the support of my bereavement counsellor which got me through.
 I could tell my counsellor things that I could not burden friends and family with.
 Being listened to and supported in this way helped me through some of my darkest days and feelings of devastation, and I now strive to offer the same support to my clients.

 I am passionate about the difference counselling can make to peoples lives, and I am committed to working in a flexible way with my clients to help them live better, more accepting, and more fulfilling lives.